-PGE determines the fair value of financial instruments, both assets and liabilities recognized and not recognized in the Company's condensed consolidated balance sheets, for which it is practicable to estimate fair value as of June 30, 2012 and December 31, 2011, and then classifies these financial assets and liabilities based on a fair value hierarchy.
-The fair value hierarchy is used to prioritize the inputs to the valuation techniques used to measure fair value.
-These three broad levels and application to the Company are discussed below:
+PGE determines the fair value of financial instruments, both assets and liabilities recognized and not recognized in the Company's condensed consolidated balance sheets, for which it is practicable to estimate fair value as of September 30, 2012 and December 31, 2011, and then classifies these financial assets and liabilities based on a fair value hierarchy.
+The fair value hierarchy, which contains three broad classification levels, is used to prioritize the inputs to the valuation techniques used to measure fair value.
+The levels and application to the Company are discussed below.

-- Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date. - Level 2 Pricing inputs include those that are directly or indirectly observable in the marketplace as of the reporting date. - Level 3 Pricing inputs include significant inputs which are unobservable for the asset or liability.
+- Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date. - Level 2 Pricing inputs include those that are directly or indirectly observable in the marketplace as of the reporting date. - Level 3 Pricing inputs include significant inputs that are unobservable for the asset or liability.